|Location:||Towns of Newport and Deerfield|

 Surveys and Studies

-Environmental field surveys have commenced on the site, which initially includes winter raptor surveys.
-Additional breeding bird surveys, noise studies, archeological studies, geotechnical borings and electrical resistivity testing, as well as other environmental and technical studies are expected to take place in 2022.
+Environmental field surveys and studies have commenced on the site and will continue into 2023, including: winter raptor surveys, breeding bird surveys, noise studies, archeological studies, geotechnical borings and electrical resistivity testing, as well as other environmental and technical studies.
 These studies and surveys are required as part of the regulatory application process described below.

 Process for Renewable Energy Projects

 The Accelerated Renewable Energy Growth and Community Benefit Act (the “Act”) was passed in April 2020 as part of the 2020-21 enacted state budget.
-The Act adds a new section 94-c to the Executive Law, titled Major Renewable Energy Development (the “94-c Process”), which is intended to establish a review process with uniform permit standards for New York State renewable energy projects in place of the procedures set forth in Article 10 of the Public Service Law (“Article 10").
+The Act adds a new section 94-c to the Executive Law, titled Major Renewable Energy Development (“94-c ”), which is intended to establish a review process with uniform permit standards for New York State renewable energy projects in place of the procedures set forth in Article 10 of the Public Service Law (“Article 10").

-The Act creates a newly established Office of Renewable Energy Siting (“ORES”), within the New York State Department of State, as part of the 94-c Process to provide a single forum for the environmental review and permitting of proposed major renewable energy facilitates, which includes renewable energy systems with a nameplate generating capacity of 25 megawatts (MW) or more, co-located energy storage systems, and electric transmission facilities less than 10 miles in length.
+The Act creates a newly established Office of Renewable Energy Siting (“ORES”), within the New York State Department of State, as part of the 94-c Process to provide a central forum for the environmental review and permitting of proposed major renewable energy facilitates, including those with a nameplate generating capacity of 25 megawatts (MW) or more, co-located energy storage systems, and electric transmission line less than 10 miles in length.

 The Newport Solar project will be subject to the regulations outlined in the 94-c process and Boralex intends to make an application for the Project to ORES in 2023.